Developer(s) – Housemarque & Climax Studios

 Gameplay – 8/10

 Most importantly, this was a pretty enjoyable game to play.
 For a linear shooting game, it also has a very impressive amount of replay value to it as well.
 Of course, there’s the challenge of trying to post as high a score as possible in the world rankings, but there’s also one side quest present as well as the small RPG element of being able to upgrade weapons and armor, which to me at least, seems wonderfully unique for an arcade game.
 Also, despite this being in lieu of arcade game tradition, the game also presents quite a lot of variety in different modes to play, including a story mode and an endless mode.
 It makes me wish that there’d been an endless mode in Resogun, to be quite honest.
-And as I said, since this is survival horror, it’s an excellent amount of substance in gameplay seems to me that more unexpected, and this seemed like more of a treat.
+And as I said, since this is survival horror, it’s an excellent amount of substance in gameplay that seems to me that more unexpected, and this seemed like more of a treat.
 Not only that, but the game also presents a fair amount of challenge, as there is quite some strategy that can be employed in order to get the highest score possible; and whilst it’s not self-explanatory either, it’s all there for players to use their initiative and figure out.
 Of course, the game lays out the basics during the beginning of the story mode, but after a short time, it’s up to the player and their individual level of skill.

 Controls – 10/10